Colorectal cancer

 In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of colorectal cancer include:

-Smoking 40 cigarettes (two packs) per day increases risk of colorectal cancer by about 40% and nearly doubles the risk of colorectal cancer death.
+Smoking 40 cigarettes (two packs) per day increases risk of colorectal cancer by about 40 per cent and nearly doubles the risk of colorectal cancer death.

 Inflammatory bowel disease (Crohn’s disease and ulcerative colitis) increases the risk of colon cancer.